 Then came CBS television news in Los Angeles, three Emmy Awards for his investigative documentaries and the prestigious first Medallion Award presented by the California Bar Association for “Distinguished Reporting on the Administration of Justice.”
 Along the way he found time to author “The Battered Rich” (Ashley Books) exposing seldom discussed but widespread marital abuse among the affluent.

-Bassett currently resides in Placitas, New Mexico with his wife Darlene Chandler Bassett, founder of A Room of Her Own Foundation, which bestows a $50,000 Gift of Freedom to a deserving female writer.
+Bassett currently resides in Placitas, New Mexico with his wife Darlene Chandler Bassett, founder of A Room of Her Own Foundation, with a global room of her own for women writers and artists.